 Official Plan Amendment

-• Site Plan with zoning chart / site statistics (see application form for detailed drawing requirements)
+• Site Plan with zoning chart and site statistics (see application form for details)

-• Digital .DWG file(s) of the Site Plan in accordance with Appendix B
+• Digital .DWG file(s) of the Site Plan (per Appendix B)

-• Planning Justification Report, prepared by a Registered Professional Planner
+• Planning Justification Report by a Registered Professional Planner

 • Floor plans and building elevations

-• Supporting studies, plans, information, and materials in accordance with the pre-consultation form / checklist.
-Consult the City’s Terms of Reference for guidance.
+• Supporting studies, plans, and materials as per the pre-consultation checklist.

 • Other forms and documentation listed on the application form (Appendices A and C)